 Yes, Botox can absolutely be used for jawline contouring or face slimming.
 And we’ll explain how.
 (But please note that while we offer many different kinds of Botox treatments, we do not offer this particular service — we just like to keep you informed on the latest and greatest developments in the industry!)

-But first let’s take a look at an overview on how Botox actually works.
+But first, let’s take a look at an overview of how Botox actually works.

 Botox Can Change Your Life, One Treatment at a Time